SC Victoria Hamburg: History

 In 1977, the club was sent down to the Landesliga Hamburg (IV) and settled into what would become the Verbandsliga Hamburg (IV) for the next 17 seasons.
 In 1987 several club members left to form Hamburger Club Deportivo Espanol.
 League re-organization led to the Verbandsliga becoming a fifth division circuit in 1994.
 Victoria won promotion to the Oberliga Hamburg/Schleswig-Holstein (IV) for a single season but immediately slipped back.
 They have since played in the fifth division Verbandsliga Hamburg, now commonly known as the Hamburgliga, with the exception of a two-year stint in the Oberliga Hamburg/Schleswig-Holstein / Oberliga Nord (IV) in 2003–05.
 In 2007, the club won the Hamburg city cup final by defeating VfL 93 Hamburg 1–0.
 This earned Victoria a place in the 2007–08 DFB-Pokal (German Cup) competition, where they put out in the opening round by first division Bundesliga side 1.
 FC Nürnberg (0–6).

 In the 2010–11 season, they took part in the DFB-Pokal once again and produced a shock result by putting 2.
 Bundesliga club Rot-Weiß Oberhausen out of the competition in the first round with a 1–0 win. before being defeated 1–3 by VfL Wolfsburg in second round.
-Victoria didn't qualify for the German cup 2011–12, but in that season the club won the Hamburgian Cup and the Oberliga Hamburg, therefore gaining promotion to Regionalliga Nord and qualifying for the German Cup.
+Victoria did not qualify for the German cup 2011–12, but in that season the club won the Hamburgian Cup and the Oberliga Hamburg, therefore gaining promotion to Regionalliga Nord and qualifying for the German Cup.
 They were eliminated once again in first round in the 2012–13 season, losing 1–2 against SC Freiburg.

 The club was relegated from the Regionalliga in 2014 and now plays in the Oberliga Hamburg again.
 In the 2015–16 season, Victoria finished third.